Art Skool Co-op, 1 Oct 2017. Poster, 29.7 x 21 cm.

 Directory of alternative art schools, free schools, projects, support networks and vanguards of the alternative education movement.
 Please get in touch if you are associated with a school, project or network that is not on this list, or if you want to amend or expand the entry.

 The list is organised in alphabetic order, it involves ongoing research and the page will be updated regularly.
 Once the list begins to suggest thematic categories it will be organised by topic.
 The list was initiated in 2017 as part of a collaborative research project by ART&CRITIQUE, with contributions by Laura Hudson, Katie Tysoe and Johanna Kwiat.
-From 2019 onwards the list is regularly updated by Sophia Kosmaoglou.
 For bibliographies and other resources please follow the links in the right-hand sidebar (or at the end of the page if you’re using a device).

 @.ac